simonccc/kopsrox/README.md

 ## in progress
 - creating a first master node

+## commands
+- image [ create | info ] - creates a koprox image / displays when it was created
+- cluster [ create | info ] - clones a vm from the template / lists the kopsrox related vms

 ## problems
 - has to run on a proxmox node to run "qm import"